What You Need to Know

 What's Changing

-This increase is supplier-led and industry-wide strategy to migrate from the PSTN copper network by 31 January 2027.
-It is not a discretionary price rise by Babble.
-Similar changes are being introduced across the market as providers prepare for the withdrawal of legacy networks.
+These increases are supplier-led and industry-wide, reflecting the planned withdrawal of the PSTN copper network ahead of the national switch-off on 31 January 2027.
+This is not a discretionary price rise by Babble.
+Similar changes are being introduced across the telecoms market as providers prepare for the retirement of legacy networks.

-Importantly, this is unlikely to be the final price rise in 2026.
-Providers have been clear that pricing will continue to be used as a lever to accelerate migration away from legacy services.
-For customers who remain on legacy technology mid-year, further increases are expected, and in some cases, prices are likely to double over time.
+Importantly, these may not be the final pricing pressure on legacy services.
+Providers have been clear that pricing will continue to be used as a lever to accelerate migration away from copper-based technology.

 Why is this happening now?